-The Travis Hamonic trade is reminiscent of Derek Stepan’s departure.
+The Travis Hamonic trade is reminiscent of Derek Stepan’s departure from the Rangers.
 The noble Hammer’s time had come — and gone — with the Brooklynites.

 Another Snow-plus was ejecting oft-dismaying Ryan Strome for Jordan Eberle in a deal that rhymes with steal.